 “Our message is as much to parents as it is to teachers,” Wasko told My Fox Detroit.
 “I think what parents want to know is…that there’s going to be a teacher in front of every child this fall…and…that’s going to be the most highly qualified teacher that there is.”

-, letters regarding the layoffs went out to teachers early in April.
+According to The Republic, letters regarding the layoffs went out to teachers early in April.
 The layoffs are effective August 24, and Wasko said the plan is to bring the appropriate number of teachers back in the fall.

 Questions?
 Contact us on Facebook. @publicschoolreview